SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 To **upgrade** the version of the message broker running within a Kubernetes cluster:

-- Add new version of the message broker to your container registry.
+- Add the new version of the message broker to your container registry.
 - Create a simple upgrade.yaml file in solace-kubernetes-quickstart/solace directory, e.g.:

 ```sh